-- (3) In this regulation, "the relevant UN obligations" means- - (a) the obligations that the United Kingdom has by virtue of paragraph 32 of resolution 2134 (asset-freeze etc.)(a) to take the measures required by that provision in respect of persons(b) for the time being named for the purposes of that provision by the Security Council or the Committee; - (b) the obligations that the United Kingdom has by virtue of paragraph 32 of resolution 2134 (asset-freeze etc.) in respect of persons- - (i) acting on behalf of or at the direction of, or - (ii) owned or controlled by, the persons for the time being named by the Security Council or the Committee for the purposes of paragraph 32 of resolution 2134;

-(c) the obligations that the United Kingdom has by virtue of paragraph 54 of resolution 2127 (arms embargo)(c).
+- (3) In this regulation, "the relevant UN obligations" means- - (a) the obligation that the United Kingdom has by virtue of paragraph 11 of resolution 2140 (asset-freeze etc.)(a) to take the measures required by that provision in respect of persons for the time being named for the purposes of that provision by the Security Council or the Committee: - (b) the obligations that the United Kingdom has by virtue of paragraph 11 of resolution 2140 (asset-freeze etc.) in respect of persons- - (i) acting on behalf of or at the direction of, or - (ii) owned or controlled by, - the persons for the time being named by the Security Council or the Committee for the purposes of paragraph 11 of resolution 2140; - (c) the obligations that the United Kingdom has by virtue of paragraph 14 of resolution 2216 (arms embargo etc.) to take the measures required by that provision in respect of- - (i) persons for the time being named by the Security Council or the Committee for the purposes of paragraph 14 of resolution 2216; - (ii) persons acting in Yemen on behalf of or at the direction of a person mentioned in paragraph (i). - (4) In paragraphs (3)(a) to (c), any reference to persons named by the Security Council or Committee for the purposes of a provision mentioned therein includes persons so named by virtue of-